I. Responsibility for Selection of Instructional Materials

 *Adopted: 09/25/23

-The Board supports the use of innovative methods and the use of technology in the delivery of the education program.
-The Board encourages school district personnel to investigate efficient and effective ways to utilize instructional television, audiovisual materials, computers, and other technological advances as a part of the curriculum.
+The board supports the use of innovative methods and the use of technology in the delivery of the education program.
+The board encourages employees to investigate economical ways to utilize multi-media, computers, electronic devices and other technologies as a part of the curriculum.

 *Reviewed: 02/11/02